doums/baru/README.md

 All the info is read direclty from the kernel files (`/sys`, `/proc`).
 Except for the audio and wireless modules.\
 The audio module communicates with the [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) server through the [client API](https://freedesktop.org/software/pulseaudio/doxygen/) to retrieve its data.\
-Wireless module use the [802.11 netlink interface](https://www.infradead.org/~tgr/libnl/) to retrieve its data.
+Wireless and wired modules use the netlink interface with the help of [libnl](https://www.infradead.org/~tgr/libnl/) to talk directly to kernel and retrieve their data.\
+In addition, wireless module uses the [802.11](https://github.com/torvalds/linux/blob/master/include/uapi/linux/nl80211.h) API.

 Some modules run in their own thread.